sseshadri26/OCRad/README.md

  Note: I don't think `OCRadApp.py` works, that was just a test on Mac that I abandoned, but if anyone wants to give it a soht and fix it, please be my guest haha!

+## Easy Ways to Run
+Create a shortcut to OCRad.py on your desktop.
+Run that.
+If thi doesn't work, and you are on Windows, create a shortcut to OCRad.bat on your desktop, then run that.